 - The app should then connect your Alexa device to Wi-Fi and the internet.
 If not, our Alexa troubleshooting guide may help.

-How to connect Alexa to Wi-Fi with a web browser
+Can you connect Alexa to Wi-Fi with a web browser?

 How to change Alexa Wi-Fi settings for an existing device